Can you explain how we create our own reality and destiny? Why does my life suck then?

 The Ego eventually realizes that achieving isn’t what results in happiness.
 If it’s not in achieving, it thinks, it must be in giving!
 So, people start to give.
 They give to charity.
 They give to friends.
 They give items, money, and even the self.
 In doing so, giving brings joy, happiness, and apparent peace.

-In the Achieving stage people were afraid of loss and having something taken from them.
-In the Giving stage people loose without worry or fear.
-Loss still happens, but it somehow feels different to the individual.
+In the Achieving stage, people were afraid of loss and having something taken from them.
+In the Giving stage, people loose without worry or fear.
+The loss still happens, but it somehow feels different to the individual.
 People now call it giving or sharing instead of losing.